-"It maintains a liaison between the Navy Department and the investigating services of other Government Departments with a view to apprehending and bringing to justice persons guilty of offenses against the United States.
-It is charged with espionage and counter-espionage."
+"It maintains a liaison between the Navy Department and the investigating services of other Government Departments with a view to apprehending and bringing to justice persons guilty of offenses against the United States. \\\ It is charged with espionage and counter-espionage."

-A3-1/EN3 Folder #1 (1933)
+A3-1/EN3 Folder #1 (1933) (e) A memorandum of 13 January 1933 from the bearing on investigations:

-(e) A memorandum of 13 January 1933 from the Director of Naval Intelligence, Captain Hayne Ellis, to the CNO, lists the following functions of Intelligence as bearing on investigations:
+Director of Naval Intelligence, Captain Hayne Ellis, to the CNO, lists the following functions of Intelligence as

 "It maintains a liaison between the Navy Department and the investigative services of other Government Departments.
-It is charged with the protection of the naval nin V
+It is charged with the protection of the naval Deviasified Downgrated ishment against espionage."

-Declassified Downgrata Lishment against espionage."